Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 September 2024 00.23.18 UTC
+- WIB: Kamis, 26 September 2024 01.32.15 UTC
-- WITA: Kamis, 26 September 2024 01.23.18 UTC
+- WITA: Kamis, 26 September 2024 02.32.15 UTC
-- WIT: Kamis, 26 September 2024 02.23.18 UTC
+- WIT: Kamis, 26 September 2024 03.32.15 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: funny
+Kategori: success